Surplus killing: Possible causes

 In surplus killing, predators eat only the most-preferred animals and animal parts.
 Bears engaging in surplus killing of salmon are more likely to eat unspawned fish because of higher muscle quality, and high-energy parts such as brains and eggs.
-Surplus killing can deplete the overall food supply, waste predator energy and risk their being injured.
+Surplus killing can deplete the overall food supply, waste predator energy and risk them getting injured.
 Nonetheless, researchers say animals surplus-kill whenever they can, in order to procure food for offspring and others, to gain valuable killing experience, and to create the opportunity to eat the carcass later when they are hungry again.